Paul Le Roux: Dave Smith

 Smith was a British native and allegedly carried an American passport.
 He had done security work in Iraq and then for a risk-management company in the Philippines.
 Le Roux hired Smith in or before 2008, making him his de facto deputy and head of security.
 Smith gave Le Roux access to a network of former security contractors who had previously served in Iraq or Afghanistan.

 Hit man Ronald Baricuatro, apprehended in February 2012 and connected to the assassination of Mike Lontoc in September 2011, stated he was hired by Smith to conduct surveillance on journalist Mar T. Supnad in preparation of a planned hit.
 Both hits were in connection with the seizure of the Captain Ufuk in 2009.

 In 2011, Le Roux began suspecting Smith of skimming off drugs and gold from shipments, and had him assassinated.
 According to one source, Smith was kidnapped outside a bar while drunk, and placed in a shallow grave.
 Then he was shot and buried.
-Another source claims that Smith was thrown off a boat and shot in a manner similar to the Israeli call center manager.
+Another source claims that Smith was thrown off a boat and shot in a manner similar to the Israeli call centre manager.
 Le Roux himself supposedly fired at least some of the shots.
 In a court hearing in March 2016, Le Roux admitted his involvement.
 The judge did not allow questions on how Smith was murdered.